Optimind is a leading nootropic designed to promote brain function and help you optimize your mental performance.

 Optimind uses proven ingredients like caffeine, bacopa monnieri, ALA, and GABA, to deliver the desired results.

 Safety & Side Effects

 OptiMind is safe to use.
-However, it is important to note that a supplement like OptiMind is not going to affect everyone the same.
+However, it is important to note that a supplement like OptiMind may not affect everyone the same.

-Though OptiMind and AlternaScript state that there are few reports of negative side effects, they don’t list what those are.
-We did some digging, and found that there are some possible side effects, though they seem to be rare.
+Though OptiMind and AlternaScript state that there are few reports of adverse side effects, they don’t list what those are.
+We did some digging and found that there are some possible side effects, though they seem to be rare.

 - Overstimulation (likely from the caffeine and other brain-stimulating ingredients)